ONLYOFFICE/Kubernetes-Docs/README.md

 # ONLYOFFICE Docs for Kubernetes

-This repository contains a set of files to deploy ONLYOFFICE Docs into Kubernetes cluster.
+This repository contains a set of files to deploy ONLYOFFICE Docs into a Kubernetes cluster or OpenShift cluster.

 ## Contents
 - [Introduction](#introduction)